pepellou/stupid-simple-bash-scripts/README.md

-# stupid-simple-bash-scripts
+# Stupid simple bash scripts that I use every day

-Stupid simple bash scripts that I use every day
+I keep them on /usr/local/bin in my machine.